Niggelgame/smt-benchmark/README.md

 `docker run -it --rm buildsmtbench bash`

 You can then enter the preinstalled venv using `source venv/bin/activate` and run the tests as described above.

+## TODOs

+[ ] Detect "None" in Synth -> do not output exit code 0
+[ ] Add script to generate comparison graphs directly from test outputs